These local eateries are dedicated to supporting local farmers while providing diners with meals that rely on fresh

 Woodberry Kitchen in Baltimore’s Hampden neighborhood is a pioneer of the “locavore” movement.
-Owners Spike and Amy Gjerde have an in-house, whole animal butchery program that services Woodberry Kitchen and their other three restaurants, including Parts & Labor (which also has a butcher shop).
+Chef/owner Spike Gjerde has an in-house, whole-animal butchery program that services Woodberry Kitchen and his other restaurants.
 Chef John Shields’ Gertrude’s at the Baltimore Museum of Art features classic Chesapeake cuisine.
-You can also find Chef Shields on Saturday mornings at the 32nd Street Farmers Market in nearby Waverly.

 Restaurants With Their Own Farms and Gardens

-Baltimore's Bagby Restaurant Group opened the 80-acre Cunningham Farms in Cockeysville where they raise the chickens, 15 varieties of tomatoes, 13 kinds of herbs and three species of edible flowers used in their family of restaurants: Bagby Pizza Company in Baltimore and in Pikesville, and Cunningham’s in Towson.
+Cunningham’s in Towson has its own 80-acre farm in Cockeysville where they raise chickens, 15 varieties of tomatoes, 13 kinds of herbs and three species of edible flowers used in the restaurant.
 Likewise, The Elkridge Furnace Inn grows heirloom, organic vegetables in an onsite garden and partners with local farms for its fresh meats.
 The Manor Tavern in Monkton grows some of the organic ingredients it uses in its dishes while buying others from local vendors.
-In Howard County's Maple Lawn neighborhood, the elegant Ananda serves superb 'farm-to-tandoori" Indian cuisine using many fresh ingredients sourced from their own nearby gardens.
+In Howard County's Maple Lawn neighborhood, the elegant Ananda serves superb 'farm-to-tandoori' Indian cuisine using many fresh ingredients sourced from their own nearby gardens.

 Award-Winning Farm-to-Table Restaurants

-Maggie’s Farm in Baltimore was named “Best Farm-to-Table Restaurant 2014” by Washington’s City Paper and “Best Locavore Restaurant 2013” by Baltimore Magazine.
+Maggie’s Farm in Baltimore has been named “Best Farm-to-Table Restaurant” by Washington’s City Paper and “Best Locavore Restaurant” by Baltimore Magazine.
 Grove Market near Ocean City, which looks like an old bait and tacket shop from the outside, relies on the bounty of local farms, which has earned the Harford County hot spot honors from Harford Magazine, Open Table and Wedding Wire.
-In Montgomery County, Founding Farmers, a Certified Green Restaurant™, was featured on the Food Network and was also named one of the top restaurants in the Washington, D.C. area by Baltimore’s City Paper.
-In Frederick, getting a table at the award-wining Volt is challenging, but well worth the effort—celebrity chef Bryan Voltaggio offers a delicious take on the farm-to-table concept.
+In Montgomery County, Founding Farmers, a Certified Green Restaurant™, has been featured on the Food Network and has also been named on several top restaurant lists.
+In Frederick, getting a table at the award-wining Volt can be challenging, but is well worth the effort—celebrity chef Bryan Voltaggio offers a delicious take on the farm-to-table concept.